Do you grab a snack at your desk, or are you a "foodie," savoring every bite?

 Also, remember that some "fad diets" can pose risks to your health, so it's always best to consult a doctor or trained health professional before you make any big changes to your diet.
 And some diet plans have been criticized for identifying certain foods as inherently "bad," an attitude that can have harmful consequences for people who are susceptible to eating disorders.

 If you think that a colleague has a serious issue with food, take cautious action.
-Speak to him in private – but remember that food can be a highly sensitive subject.
+Speak to them in private – but remember that food can be a highly sensitive subject.
 At the very least, many people won’t take kindly to being criticized for their choices.
-So, tread carefully, and if you’re genuinely worried, but unsure how to broach the subject, speak to his line manager.
+So, tread carefully, and if you’re genuinely worried, but unsure how to broach the subject, speak to their line manager.

 Have you ever struggled to change your eating habits at work?
 Or, do you have any tips or advice on office food etiquette?
 Tell us about your experiences in the comments section, below.